 One of the most fun things to do on this beach is to view rocket launches, so be sure to check to see if any are scheduled during your visit!
 The beach will fill up on these days, so plan to arrive early.
 You will want to be aware that due to its proximity to the Kennedy Space Center, the space center has the authority to close parts of the shore for Space Center Operations.

-Distance from Walt Disney World: 110 miles, two hours
+Distance from Walt Disney World: 110 miles, two hours, Gulf of Mexico

-Distance from Walt Disney World: 96 miles, one hour and 50 minutes
+Distance from Disney World: 96 miles, one hour and 50 minutes, Gulf of Mexico

 Located halfway between St. Pete Beach and Clearwater Beach, this wonderful white sand beach is known for it’s amazing sunsets, hence the nickname “the Sunset Capital of Florida”.
 Great restaurants and bars as well as shopping and recreation are very close by.